SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ### File Based Configuration

+File based configuration allows to have multiple _types_ of configurations (e.g. one file for defining polling intervals and another to configure the internal log-levels).
+For details and examples, compare [configuration management](https://cumulocity.com/api/10.10.0/#section/Device-management-library/Configuration-management) section in the documentation.
 The following fragments are related to the Extended  Capability with a remark if they are required for the capability to work:

 | Fragment                      | Content                                        | Required for extended capability |